 The bloke grew up on punk and garage music but growing up, country was always in the background.
 In a few short years around the turn of the century, he went from fronting a bunch of noisy rock outfits that you’ve never heard of to playing lead guitar in a Johnny Cash tribute act, before spending several years as guitarist and main songwriter in alt-country group, The Delivery.

 Now after a couple of solo releases and one with the raucous folk duo, the Saloon Daddies, Favours is once again fronting a full-time group.
 His lifetime spent collecting records shows in the melting pot of styles that is Dave Favours & The Roadside Ashes.
 There’s definite influences from the Drive-By Truckers, Old 97’s and Lucero.
 Throw into the mix some Exile-era Stones, Steve Earle at his most hard-edged and old school punk and indie stalwarts like The Replacements, The Clash, Husker Du, The Johnnys and The Saints and you’ll get an idea of where they’re coming from.

-Not Your Average Country Band will be available on vinyl and CD, as well as all digital platforms from April 3.
+Not Your Average Country Band is available on vinyl and CD, as well as all digital platforms.